laurylopes/laurylopes/resume.md

 **From Oct 2018 to Sept 2019:** I worked as a scientific writer, producing around 60 pages per week of official documents for tax deductions for major companies like Safran, Segula, OTIS, and Engie.
 This experience enhanced my ability to prioritize tasks and organize work efficiently.

 ### PhD student in Nanophysics @ CNRS (national scientific research center)
 **From Sept 2017 to Aug 2018:** As a PhD student, I researched spintronics materials for next-generation electronics.
-This experience strengthened my analytical and communication skills, both essential for a career in data.
+This experience strengthened my analytical and problem solving skills, both essential for a career in data.

 ## Education
 - 2021, *LePont and Berkeley Fisher Center*, **450h Bootcamp in Data Analysis**.